cfriot/music-to-led/README.md

 ### Advanced arduino device

-In case you need a complete packaged product, there is a more advanced version available in the [Arduino folder](/arduino/).
-You will find 3d printed arduino cases and a more complete electronic scheme.
+If you need a complete packaged product, there is a more advanced version available in the [Arduino folder](/arduino/).

+You will find :

+- OBJ of 3d printed arduino cases
+- Complete electronic scheme
+- Device assembly and code upload tutorial

 # Configuration